sid-the-sloth1/wails-vanillaJSWithRouter-template/README.md

     </main>
     ```

-  - If no endpoint is saved, it loads the homepage component.
+  - If no endpoint is stored, it loads the homepage by default.
-  - If no matching HTML file exists, it loads **404.html**.
+  - If the route doesn't exist, it loads **404.html**.

-You just need to create the `<a>` elements properly and configure routes in `router.js`.
-The rest is handled automatically!
+You only need to properly create your `<a>` elements and configure routes in `router.js`.
+The system handles the rest!

+---

-## Notes
+## 🛠️ Notes

 1. **Configuration**
-   Edit `router.js` to map URLs to their corresponding HTML, JS, and CSS files.
-Once configured, you can navigate between pages like a traditional website.
+   Edit `router.js` to map endpoints to their corresponding HTML, JS, and CSS files.

 2. **Creating Links**
    To enable navigation, use `<a>` elements with the `data-link` attribute: